805-0033 LYNK II Installation Manual

 Reserved

-Creates a charge reserve on the battery to prevent deep discharge events that would otherwise require a manual recovery.
+Creates a charge reserve on the battery to prevent deep-discharge events that would otherwise require manual recovery.

 No Discharge Below